 Toiletry items for in need shelters

-Still looking for a project idea; check with your school, church, local American Legion post, local VFW post, DNR, local community government or talk with your Scoutmaster.
+Still looking for a project idea; check with your school, church, local American Legion post, local VFW post, DNR, local community government or talk with your Scoutmaster or Committee Chair.

 Eagle Project Finances

-There is a fundraising form in the Eagle project workbook, you will need to use this and have it approved by your project beneficiary, Scoutmaster and the Council office if you plan to actively seek monetary and/or material donations from anyone other than you, parents, siblings, family, families in your troop, your troop or the beneficiary of your project.
+There is a fundraising form in the Eagle project workbook, you will need to use this application and have it approved by your project beneficiary, Scoutmaster and the Council Advancement Committee Chair if you plan to actively seek monetary and/or material donations of $1000 or above from any business or person one other than you, parents, siblings, family, families in your troop, your troop or the beneficiary of your project.
 Non solicited donations for your project are exempt from using this form.
+Send completed application with all signatures to: Mr. Tom Sisson firstname.lastname@example.org

 Troop 49 allows monetary funds from your scout account may be used to pay for: